NiteshMethani/NiteshMethani/README.md

 # Nitesh Methani 👋

 Hello, my name is Nitesh.
-I am 29 years old living in Bangalore, India.

 Currently I am working as an Applied Scientist-II at Amazon where me and my team leverage LLMs and GenAI to improve the last mile delivery experience for our customers.